 For best practice, mix up the keywords in your product type nodes with a variety of descriptive terms to increase range of search query visibility but still keeping the words relevant to the product.

 LINK [link] – this is the website landing page URL from your Shopping Ad.

 IMAGE LINK [image_link] – the URL link to the image that will be used in your Google Shopping Ad.
 This doesn’t have to be the exact same image on your product landing page.
 Sometimes, it might help to edit/crop your Google Shopping image if the main product page photograph won’t work as well in the smaller Google Shopping ad unit space.

 How to Optimise for Colours?

 The colour attribute [colour], is required for clothing products and optional for everything else.
 There is a specific format to populating this section of the feed.
-You need to reference any primary colours first, then separate any additional colours with a forward slash and no spacing (highlighted below).
+Reference primary colours first, followed by additional colours with a forward slash without spacing (as highlighted below).

 lemon would be – yellow/lemon

 claret = purple/claret